MrNesli/Next-RPG/README.md

 - **Artificial intelligence** for generating infinite in-game items, objects, scenarios, quests, entities, etc.

-- Project is going to use **wxPython** for GUI application, custom text rendering and more.
+- Project is going to use **PySide 6** for GUI application, custom text rendering and more.

 - Relaxing background **music** for complete immersion.